mateuszRybczonek/vue-cookbook/chapters/01-introduction.md

 * Explain the process, rather than just the end result
 * Explain the pros and cons of your strategy, including when it is and isn’t appropriate
 * Mention alternative solutions, if relevant, but leave in-depth explorations to a separate recipe
-* We request that you follow the template below.
-We understand, however, that there are times when you may necessarily need to deviate for clarity or flow.
-Either way, all recipes should at some point discuss the nuance of the choice made using this pattern, preferably in the form of the alternative patterns section.